Jiří Huptych: campaign for project Help for Ukraine with Memory of Nations

 POST BELLUM

 Ukraine is bleeding.
 We don’t have to stand by and watch the lawlessness and aggression our friends are facing just because they’ve decided to share our values of freedom and democracy.
-For a year and a half now we’ve been buying protective and medical equipment and doing all we can to ensure it reaches Ukraine as fast as possible and gets to the places where it is needed most.
+For a almost three years now we’ve been buying protective and medical equipment and doing all we can to ensure it reaches Ukraine as fast as possible and gets to the places where it is needed most.
 Thousands of vests and helmets sent by our organisation are being used by defenders on the front lines, several tonnes of medical equipment is saving lives.
 We have also supplied fire trucks, ambulances, power generators, drones, and optical devices.
 It’s not over yet: Ukrainian heroes are fighting and still need material to stand firm in the defence of their country.
 Please, let us persevere as well.
 Our own experience with the wars and totalitarian regimes of the 20th century compels us to help.

 The important things do not change with the times.
 Whether it’s the stories from the times we ourselves faced war and totalitarianism or the ones happening right now just a few hundred kilometres away from us, they are connected by the longing for freedom, safety, and one’s home.
 Our own experience with war and totalitarianism in the 20th century makes us obligated to help others.